pavithpr89/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 task 6 : Write a function that capitalizes all words of a string task 7 : Write a function that encodes a string into 1337

+task 0 : Write a function that fills memory with a constant byte